jdart/Spex/README.md

 MetricPW is a set of functions used by Metric Marketing for the ProcessWire CMS/CMF.
 The focus of the module is to provide asset (js/css/less) management and a cool way of dealing with templates.

 This library was born out of a love of ProcessWire and the yucky feeling the use of a head.inc and foot.inc left in my mouth.
 It assumes you want to use jQuery and modernizr.
+The project makes use of [lessphp](http://leafo.net/lessphp/) and [Minify](https://code.google.com/p/minify/).

 * [Information about the author](http://metricmarketing.ca/jonathan-dart)
 * [Information about Metric Marketing](http://metricmarketing.ca)